kfrancischen/pslx/doc/docs/storage.md

 * Explanation:
     1. The params must contain `start_time` and `end_time` in order for the partitioner to retrieve files with partition within the given time range.
 The interval is a close interval.
-    2. The return from this function will be a dictionary with file name as the key and file content (from top to bottom) as the value.
+    2. The return from this function will be a dictionary with file name as the key and file content as the value.
+    3. If the underlying storage is a proto table, the value in the output dict will be in the format of `[key_1, val_1, ... ..., key_n, val_n]`.

 ```python
 write(data, params)